lihzhao14/ese-5190-lab2-B/Proposal.md

 | 1 | 1 | 1 |

-## GPIO used
+## GPIO Pin Used
-- Need five GPIO pins.
+- Five GPIO pins used.
   - Two as the output of the first board
   - Two as the input of the second board
   - One as the output of the second board